 - 1/2 cup (1 stick) unsalted butter, softened

 - 1/2 teaspoon almond flavoring/extract

-In a large bowl, beat the butter, sugar, salt, and vanilla extract together using a hand/stand mixer at medium speed until fluffy.
-Beat in the egg.
+- In a large bowl, beat the butter and sugar together using a hand or stand mixer at medium speed until fluffy, about 2-3 minutes.

 *If using, you’ll also want to pour your sprinkles out into a shallow bowl at this time.